Major Gifts

 “The Julian Schwinger Fellowship is a game changer for the department,” said Joseph Rudnick, dean of Physical Sciences and senior dean of the College of Letters and Science.
 “This fellowship will allow the department to compete with the best programs in the world, recruit the finest minds in physics and lead to discoveries that could change the world.
 This tremendous gift not only emphasizes the strength of our physics program here at UCLA, but also highlights the philanthropic spirit of our faculty."

-See the news release by UCLA.
+See news release of January 2014 and the news release of October 2018 by UCLA.

 Back to top